littlepunks/autohome/README.md

 		(node:855) [DEP0018] DeprecationWarning: Unhandled promise rejections are deprecated.
 In the future, promise rejections that are not handled will terminate the Node.js process with a non-zero exit code.

+- If you get errors such as:

+then run 'npm rebuild'

 # To Do

 - Move /var/log to RAM to reduce load on SD (refer https://mcuoneclipse.com/2019/04/01/log2ram-extending-sd-card-lifetime-for-raspberry-pi-lorawan-gateway/)